sspa-inc/ArrayMath/README.md

 nrow rows x ncol columns
 ```

 The command line declares this shape with `-d nrow ncol`.
-Input files are read as whitespace-delimited text unless a future binary reader is implemented.
+Input files are read as comma|tab|space-delimited text unless a future binary reader is implemented.

 Optional row and column names are supported: